nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### [Back to top](#table-of-content)
 ### Marking/Unmarking attendance
 Use `mark` to indicate that the tutee was present on the given dates, `unmark` to indicate that they were absent.
-If a date is not specified, the current date is used.\
-If the tutee was already absent or present, the command will have no effect.

 Format: `mark/unmark <index> [date...]`
+* Marks the attendence of a student at the specified INDEX.
+The index refers to the index number shown in the displayed student list.
+The index must be a positive integer 1, 2, 3, …​
+* If a date is not specified, the current date is used.
+* If the tutee was already absent or present, the command will have no effect.

 #### [Back to top](#table-of-content)
 ### Querying attendance
 Use this command to check the tutee's attendance.
-If no date is given, all of the dates that tutee was present on.\
-Otherwise, the command will return if the tutee was present on the given date.

 Format: `query <index> [date]`
+* Queries the attendence of a student at the specified INDEX.
+The index refers to the index number shown in the displayed student list.
+The index must be a positive integer 1, 2, 3, …​
+* If no date is given, all of the dates that tutee was present on will be displayed
+* Otherwise, the command will return if the tutee was present on the given date.

 #### [Back to top](#table-of-content)
 ### Saving locally <a name="save"></a>